Background checks useful, but limited

 Civil offenses also might not show up because some, such as a domestic disturbance resulting in a restraining order, might not be recorded in the criminal record, explains Sandy Glover, CEO of Gold Shield Legal Investigations in Ormond Beach, FL, which performs background checks.
 "I also recommend checking their professional licensure," Glover says.
 "Are they really a nurse?
 Is their license in good standing?
-Credit reports also can be useful if this person is going to be in a position in which they could take advantage of vulnerable people, such as an Alzheimer's patient."
+Credit reports also can be useful if this person is going to be a position in which they could take advantage of vulnerable people, such as an Alzheimer's patients."

 Most employers restrict their searches to convictions, not arrests, because the EEOC has made clear that it sees the use of arrests as highly discriminatory against minorities, Harold explains.
 (Some employers are beginning to ask applicants for access to their social media accounts to check for negative information.
 See the story, below, for more on accessing social media.)

 Even restricting the search to convictions can have an adverse impact on minorities and men, because they often have more convictions, notes David Christlieb, JD, an attorney with the law firm Littler in Chicago.
 But conversely, a healthcare employer takes a risk by not conducting background checks.